Description

 Use the DeclaredMembers

 property when you need to access or inspect only the members that are explicitly declared by a type, excluding any inherited members.
-This can be useful for reflection tasks where you want to differentiate between a type's own members and those it inherits from its base types.
+This can be useful for reflection purposes, such as dynamically invoking methods or accessing properties that are unique to a specific type.

 Example